 Was it my lack of Lego-playing as a kid that landed me on the later end of development?
 If I had played more spatial puzzles and games, would this development have occurred faster?
 The jury is still out, but my strong suspicion is that more practice with spatial awareness, logic and reasoning would likely have helped the process along.

 What we do know is that we can’t force learning on brains that aren’t ready.

 A math tutor helps us practice math.
 That’s it.
-A math tutor does not strengthen the cognitive abilities that we required to be successful at math.
+A math tutor does not strengthen the cognitive abilities that we require to be successful at math.

 Okay.
 What if reading is the challenge?
 What if your third grader still can’t read?
 Surely your child’s brain is ready for reading by then.
 Or is it?

 For most students, the answer is yes.
 For some, especially those who struggle, the answer is no. And instead of hiring a tutor to practice the same reading drills over and over, which your child’s brain isn’t ready for, we may need to go back and build the cognitive connections that your child requires in order to be successful at reading.